 For more insight into copyright issues, I invite you to read Steven Bradley’s article entitled, “The Line Between Inspired By And Copied From And How To Stay On Its Right Side“.

 At the invitation of The Museum of the Shenandoah Valley in Winchester, VA, it was my extreme honor to have 15 of my quilts showcased in an Art in the Halls, Solo-Artist Show from October 18th, 2016 through January 22nd, 2017.
+To see the quilts included in this show, click here.
 This ‘collection’ included:

 A See of Three